IJuanTM/simpl-addon-installer/README.md

 ## Requirements

 - **Node.js**: >= 20.x.x
-- **Simpl Framework**: A (preferably clean) installation of Simpl, if not clean, some manual merging may be required, or the installer may skip files or break things!
+- **Simpl Framework**: A (preferably clean) installation of Simpl, if not clean, some manual merging may be required, or the installer may skip files or break things (you have been warned).